‘Vanderpump Rules’ Cast Responds To Lala Kent’s Engagement

 Lala Kent of Vanderpump Rules is officially engaged to movie producer Randall Emmett.
 The Inquisitr shared all the details of Lala and Randall’s dreamy engagement in Mexico earlier today, and it was a celebration any couple would be jealous of.
 While the duo has been together for well over two years, they only went public in January of this year after Randall’s divorce to Ambyr Childers was finalized.

-The 28-year-old is noticeably over the moon, as is Randall who shared three photos from their engagement on his personal Instagram page this morning.
-Also extremely happy is the cast of Vanderpump Rules who have shared their own thoughts of congratulations online and have been supporting the happy couple throughout the day.
+The 28-year-old is noticeably over the moon, as is Randall, who shared three photos from their engagement on his personal Instagram page this morning.
+Also extremely happy is the cast of Vanderpump Rules, who have shared their own thoughts of congratulations online and have been supporting the happy couple throughout the day.

 After Lala posted to Instagram announcing her engagement, her co-stars were quick to comment underneath the photo.